 - Add light.
-Open the blinds and turn on all the lamps and lights, especially for MLS photography or when potential buyers are visiting the home.
+Open the blinds and turn on all the lamps and lights, especially for listing photos or when potential buyers are visiting the home.
 Eliminating dark corners makes a space feel bigger and brighter (which is what buyers want).
 Opening the curtains or blinds extends the feeling even further by connecting the space with outdoors.

 - Use mirrors.
 A well-placed large mirror can make a room feel twice its actual size.
 In many homes, mirrors are well-suited for specific focal points, such as over the fireplace or above an entryway table or a dining room sideboard.
 They reflect natural and artificial light, making a room feel brighter and bigger.

 - Simplify and tidy up.
 With less room to move and too many focal points for the eyes, a messy space or a room with too much “stuff” will feel tinier and more cramped.